Gregofi/camel/Caby/README.md

 - set_global 0x14 | 4B index to constant pool
 Pop value from the top of the stack and assign it into variable which name is equal to the constant pool string indexed.
 - def_val_global 0x15 | 4B index to constant pool
 Defines a new immutable global variable.
 The cp index points to a string which is the variable name.
-Last byte signals if the value is mutable.
+Pops value of the stack and assigns it to the variable.
 - def_var_global 0x16 | 4B index to constant pool
 Defines a new mutable global variable.
 The cp index points to a string which is the variable name.
-Last byte signals if the value is mutable.
+Pops value of the stack and assigns it to the variable.

 #### Arithmetic operations
 - iadd 0x30